epics-rip/exampleCPP/README.md

 ### helloRPC

-A very simple example of an EPICS V4 RPC service: This implements a "Hello World" example of a service that is accessed via channelRPC.
+A very simple example of an EPICS V4 RPC service: This implements a "Hello World" example of a service that is accessed via Channel RPC.

 This is a good starting point for writing an RPC service.